 We are now accepting new patients!
-Please call Sheila or Torie to schedule your first dental appointment.
+Please call Sheila and Torie to schedule your first dental appointment.
 Our phone number is (512) 556-2090 .

 It is not uncommon for people to feel some anxiety before seeing a new dentist.
 This page will tell you what to expect during your first visit.
 Scroll down to read all the information, or click a link to find your specific question.